BrauerJ/FacharbeitsThemen/README.md

 - Optimize 2D Collision Detection without the usage of an quadtree for particle emitting
 - Simulate collision avoidance behaviour to optimize performance (Behavior of Pedestrians)
 - Use a different technique of terrain analysis for strategy games
-- Component based AI System (Implmentation, Pro, Cons, Problems?)
+- Component based AI System (Implementation, Pro, Cons, Problems?)
 - XML Serialization for complexe datastructures

 AI and other algorithm: